abapst/frame_io/README.md

 ## frame_io

 Simple library for doing common image processing tasks like reading/writing video and images, and image resizing.
-This is a work in progress and I plan to add more functionality over time.
+This is a work in progress and I add to it whenever I feel like it.

 There is also a python library written using cython.
 It is a work in progress, mainly for me to learn cython.